Stephen Taber (schooner): Description and history

 Stephen Taber is a wooden schooner, with a deck length of 68 ft, an overall length of 115 ft, and a maximum width of 22 ft 5 in.
 She has a draft of 5 ft when the centerboard is up, and 14 ft 6 in when it is down.
-She is normally operated by a crew of five, and is rigged according to a historical 1883 photograph with a mailsail, foresail, and two headsails.
+She is normally operated by a crew of five, and is rigged according to a historical 1883 photograph with a mainsail, foresail, and two headsails.
 Her framing and planking are oak, and were originally fastened with treenails, which were replaced during restorative work with galvanized spikes.
 She has a low deckhouse aft, and her hold is presently configured for passenger accommodations.
 Her main deck, which is not original, is pine.

 Stephen Taber was launched in October 1871 at Bedel Shipyard in Glenwood Landing, New York, on the south coast of Long Island Sound.
 Her owners were the Cox brothers, and she was named for Stephen Taber, a lawyer and politician living in Roslyn, New York.
 Until about 1920 she worked primarily in the area around New York Harbor, although she was briefly adapted for carrying passengers in 1900 and 1902 when the coasting business was slow.
 In 1920 she was sold to a captain in Maine, and operated in and around Penobscot Bay.
 In 1946 she was sold to Captain Boyd Guild, who adapted her for the "windjammer" tourist trade, a role she has served since, now based in Rockland, Maine.
-She has been in continuous service except for periods of restoration, including in 1900, 1930, and 1981-83.
+She has been in continuous service except for periods of restoration, including in 1900, 1930, and 1981–83.